lukacspapp/bookstoreAPI/README.md

 - Postman Collection is available [here](https://github.com/lukacspapp/bookstoreAPI/blob/master/BookstoreAPI.postman_collection.json)

 ## Deployment
-The Bookstore API is currently deployed on Render and can be accessed at the following base URI:
+The Bookstore API is currently deployed on Render and can be accessed at the following base URL:
 [https://bookstoreapi-ui68.onrender.com/](https://bookstoreapi-ui68.onrender.com/)